bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 then generate the types:

 ```
-npx bucket features types
+npx reflag features types
 ```

-This will generate a `bucket.d.ts` containing all your features.
+This will generate a `reflag.d.ts` containing all your features.
 Any feature look ups will now be checked against the features that exist in Reflag.

 Here's an example of a failed type check: